Skip to main content

 find why 'user_id' is absent and fix that.

-GPT-5: Also finds the root cause and tests the fix.
-More likely to add defensive .get() calls around the fix "for safety" even when the root cause is addressed — which can obscure future bugs.
+GPT-5.5: At high reasoning effort it traces the KeyError to its source rather than adding a .get() band-aid, and the diagnosis is structured: hypothesis → test → confirmation.
+More likely than the others to add defensive .get() calls around the fix "for safety" even after the root cause is addressed — which can obscure future bugs.

 9. Data Pipeline Agent